Young Einstein: Critical response

 The film received negative reviews in the United States, with Spin describing the release as a "marketing misfire" due to Warner Bros.'
 "PR department's penchant for overkill".
 Roger Ebert called it a "one-joke movie, and I didn't laugh much the first time."
-He theorized that the lack of appeal to American audiences was because of the film's comedy taps "the vast and inexhaustible fascination the Australians have about their own isolation and gawky charm.
+He theorized that the lack of appeal to American audiences was because the film's comedy taps "the vast and inexhaustible fascination the Australians have about their own isolation and gawky charm.
 But the jokes don't travel very well."
 He gave the film one star out of a possible four.
 On their television show, Ebert's colleague Gene Siskel said he "didn't laugh once" during the film and named it one of the worst pictures of 1989.
 The Washington Post was also unimpressed: Rita Kempley called the film "dumber-than-a-bowling-ball" and questioned its mass appeal; Desson Howe noted that distributor Warner Bros. had made it a "pre-processed legend" regardless of merit.
 The New York Times was more tempered, noting that though the film was "an uneven series of sketches strung along an extended joke", that the first time director Serious "is a much more adept film maker than his loony plot suggests."

 The Los Angeles Times gave a favorable review, saying the film would appeal to younger audiences and that "it's just about impossible to dislike a movie in which examples of the hero's pacifism include his risking his life to save kitties from being baked to death inside a pie."
 Neil Jillett of Australia's The Age reviewed the film positively, noting that despite some "directorial slackness", the film was "a lively work that is sophisticated and innocent, witty and farcical, satirical and unmalicious, intelligent but not condescending, full of concern with big issues but not arrogantly didactic, thoroughly Australian but not nationalistic."
 Variety meanwhile thought that the film relied on the performance of Yahoo Serious, who they described "exhibits a brash and confident sense of humor, endearing personality, and a fondness for sight gags."
 Although giving it a low rating, Leonard Maltin stated, "any movie with 'cat pies' can't be all bad".

 In the UK, William Russell for the Glasgow Herald described the film as "trying too hard to be funny for its own good."
 Rotten Tomatoes gives the film a 36% rating based on reviews from 33 critics.
 The website's consensus reads: "Young Einstein suggests Yahoo Serious could be an effective leading man in the right comedic setting -- but this disappointingly uneven outing isn't it."